China fears linger as focus on Fed sharpens

 The U.S. economy grew much faster than initially thought in the second quarter on solid domestic demand.
 A build-up of inventories may weigh on growth this quarter, but the blow should be softened by rebounding business investment.

-Britain's economy also enjoyed relatively healthy growth in the second quarter, but a strong pound GBP= may be damaging exports.
-A survey due on Thursday is likely to show the country's dominant service industries barely accelerated this month.
+Britain's economy also enjoyed relatively healthy growth in the second quarter, but a strong pound may be damaging exports.
+A survey due on Thursday is likely to show the country's dominant service industries barely accelerated this month

 STEADY HAND